-Stone the Crows Wine is a single vineyard producing one wine each year from a hillside vineyard planted in St. Helena.
+Stone the Crows Wine, not to be confused with Dancing Crow Vineyards in Mendocino County is a single vineyard producing one wine each year from a hillside vineyard planted in St. Helena.
 The vineyard itself is somewhat remote – located in the hills east of the town of St Helena on the northern slopes above Lake Hennessy.
 Initially one wine was produced annually, made from the vineyard’s several clones of Cabernet Sauvignon and a small percentage of Petit Verdot.
 After 5 years, a second wine was introduced, called Fallen Feather produced primarily from clone 337 Cabernet Sauvignon.

 Proprietor Rick Talmadge has been coming to Napa for years – since his early twenties.
 He met a friend in law school and upon graduating his friend moved to the San Francisco Bay Area.
 Rick would visit him, and they would often make the short drive up to the Napa Valley.
 After a successful career in Real Estate law based in New York, he began to look for property in the valley.
 A local real estate agent who happens to be the daughter of a Napa Valley winery owner showed him a number of pieces of property around the valley.